Introduction

 Technical notes for 2025 sourcing

-Electrification pushes integrated gearing.
-As e-axles integrate the motor, inverter, and transmission into a compact housing, packaging and NVH margins get tighter.
-So it pays to partner early with suppliers who can hold bevel/planetary micro-geometry under high RPM and inverter ripple.
+First, electrification is accelerating integrated gearing.
+As e-axles combine the motor, inverter, and transmission within a compact housing, packaging constraints and NVH margins become tighter.
+Therefore, it makes sense to involve suppliers early, especially those able to control bevel and planetary micro-geometry under high RPM and inverter ripple.

 How to engage Wenlio Gear